Key course information

-The AAT Foundation Certificate in Bookkeeping is assessed by online examinations which will be taken at stages through the course.
-Your assessment will be assessed as ‘competent’ or ‘not yet competent’ and you will receive your result at the end of the examination.
+The AAT Foundation Certificate in Accounting is assessed by online examinations which will be taken at stages through the course.
+Bookkeeping Transactions, Bookkeeping Controls, Elements of Costing and Using Accounting Software are assessed individually in end-of-unit assessments.

 Additional Costs and Information